Training for Success in Canada’s Regenerative Medicine Sector

 Format and Dates

-Successful applicants will be provided access to the BioTalent Canada online Technical Skills Fundamentals courses during the period February 1 to February 19, 2021.
-Applicants will be free to choose when they take the courses, but all five courses must completed by end of day (participants time) Friday, February 19, 2021.
-The online interactive career session will be held during the week of February 22, 2021; the date will be communicated to successful applicants.
+Successful applicants will be provided access to the BioTalent Canada online Technical Skills Fundamentals courses during the period May 31 to June 17, 2021.
+Applicants will be free to choose when they take the courses, but all five courses must be completed by end of day (participants time) Friday, February 19, 2021.
+The online interactive career session will be held during the week of June 21, 2021; the date will be communicated to successful applicants.

 Places on this online training event are limited; all those interested in participating must submit an application to participate in Training for Success in Canada’s Regenerative Medicine Sector.
 The application package includes the completed application form, the applicant’s CV and a letter of support from the applicant’s supervisor.